-Flamingos and Friends
+Wild Canines and Friends

 Baboons and Friends

-Best thing about this tour?
+The best thing about this tour?
 It’s the Hamadryas baboons’ crazy active babies!
 Get close-up views of them and all their relatives through a special viewing area in their exhibit.
 One of their keepers will fill you in on their complicated social life as well as secrets to keeping the troop happy and healthy at San Diego Zoo.
 And what the Zoo’s doing to help them thrive in the wild.

-Feed Giraffes at San Diego Zoo
+Feed Giraffes and Rhinos at San Diego Zoo

 How to Pet or Touch Zoo Animals (without paying extra)

 You’ll have to go to San Diego Zoo Safari Park 30 miles north of downtown in Escondido.
 There are three separate exhibits at that attraction where you can touch the animals.